umccr/infrastructure/terraform/stacks/bastion/README.md

 # bastion stack

 ```
-export AWS_PROFILE=umccr_bastion

 terraform ...
 ```

-This Terraform stack is mainly used to setup user accounts, arrange them into groups and define who is allowed to do what across our AWS accounts.
+This Terraform stack is mainly used to setup service user accounts, arrange them into groups and define who is allowed to do what across our AWS accounts.

 NOTE: This stack is specific to the AWS `bastion` account and only account admins can apply it.